AlexandreKarlsson/ServerClientExercice/README.md

 - servermutlichat.c: Server implementation for clientv3.
 - message.h: Header file for the message implementation and information.
 - client.h: Header file for the clients.
-- message.h: Header file for the servers.
+- server.h: Header file for the servers.

 # Server-Client Pairings
 - clientv1 - server: This pairing allows the client (clientv1) to send a single command to the server (server).
 The server will process the command and provide a response.